[HISTORY: Adopted by the Town Board of the Town of Southeast 8-20-1992 by L.L. No. 4-1992. Amendments noted where

 Property owners and/or lessees of property failing to have a valid alarm permit as required by this chapter shall be subject to a fine and/or administrative penalty for each false alarm occurring at the premises together with additional fines and/or administrative fees for failure to register the alarm(s) as required.

-All false alarm fines and charges will be collected by the licensing authority.
-Failure to pay a charge shall subject such alarm owner, lessee or user to further penalties as provided in § 39-16 hereof.
+All permit and administrative fees and charges shall be collected by the licensing authority.
+Failure to pay a charge shall subject such alarm owner, lessee or user to further penalties as defined herein or as determined by the courts.

 It shall be a violation of this chapter to intentionally cause a false alarm, and any person who does intentionally cause a false alarm shall be subject to the penalty provisions of this chapter in addition to any penalties provided by state law.

 The licensing authority may for cause deny a permit or refuse to renew a permit, and the Building Inspector, Fire Inspector, Code Enforcement Officer or police officer may for cause recommend the suspension or revocation of a permit issued under this chapter.
 In the event that the licensing authority refuses to issue a permit or a renewal thereof, a person aggrieved by such denial may appeal to the Town Board in accordance with the provisions of this chapter.
 In the case of an emergency, the licensing authority may summarily suspend any permit until the Town Board hearing is completed.

 Any applicant whose application for a permit has been denied or whose permit has been summarily suspended by the licensing authority may file a request for review with the licensing authority who shall refer same to the Town Board for its review and decision.
 Such request for review shall be filed within 10 days after notification of denial or suspension.